tj-commits/falsejs/IS_THIS_LIBRARY_A_JOKE.md

-# is this library a joke
+# Is this library a joke?
-Maybe.
+This to-be-an-important-piece-of-internet-infrastructure is of course not a joke!!

 <br>
 <br>